Lawyer’s Guide: Deposition vs. Trial Testimony

 • Testimonies will be locked in under penalty of perjury upon impeachment

 Utilizing technical tools like AI for legal discovery can help you in the process of deposition analysis, as well.
+U.S. Legal Support now offers an AI-generated deposition summary service that quickly distills lengthy transcripts into concise, digestible summaries to increase productivity and accelerate case strategy.

 The Role of Testimonies in Persuading the Court